Nikki Haley dropping out of GOP presidential race after multiple losses to Donald Trump on Super Tuesday

 Haley is to deliver remarks to the press Wednesday morning at her campaign headquarters on Daniel Island, in Charleston, in her home state of South Carolina.

-Sources with direct knowledge of Haley's planned remarks tell CBS News she will not endorse former President Donald Trump during her remarks.
+Sources with direct knowledge of Haley's planned remarks tell CBS News she will not endorse former President Donald Trump.
 However, CBS News confirms that she will encourage Trump to "earn the support" of her Republican backers and independent voters who favored her during the GOP primary.

 Two sources close to Haley say she is eager to remain part of the GOP conversation, is proud of being the last contender standing against Trump and is not ruling out anything moving forward.
 Her top allies believe her run cements her as the standard bearer for traditional Republican values, especially with the looming exit of Sen. Mitch McConnell, who is stepping down as Senate minority leader and not running for reelection.